forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/run.md

  --pmdconfig=_pmdconfig_
  Specifies the location of PMD rule reference XML file to customize rule selection.

+ --projectdir=_projectdir_
+ Provides the relative or absolute root project directory used to set the context for Graph Engine's analysis.
+Project directory must be a path, not a glob.
+If --projectdir isn’t specified, a default value is calculated.
+The default value is a directory that contains all the target files.

  -r, --ruleset=_ruleset_
  [deprecated] One or more rulesets to run.
 Specify multiple values as a comma-separated list.